mishkinf/BddSharp/README.md

  Nav.Pages.About = "/About";
 ```

-### Using a Generic Context
+### Using a Generic Repository
+For more information about the Repository pattern please read [Implementing the Repository and Unit of Work Patterns in an ASP.NET MVC Application](http://www.asp.net/mvc/tutorials/getting-started-with-ef-using-mvc/implementing-the-repository-and-unit-of-work-patterns-in-an-asp-net-mvc-application)
-Your web application must be using a generic data context in order to gain the BDD benefits that this framework provides.
+Your web application must be using a generic repository in order to gain the BDD benefits that this framework provides.

-### Creating a Test Context
+### Creating a Test Repository
 A test context is substituted for unit testing with data fixtures.
 This gives us tests that run in memory and thus very speedily since they are not polling/resetting the database.

 ### Creating Test Data Fixtures